Called To Mothering

 13. Draw a Family Tree

-Another great activity to do with kids during quarantine is make a family tree.
-It’s pretty simple actually.
+A great project to do with your children is make a family tree.
+It’s pretty simple, actually.
 All you need is construction paper or poster board and photographs of family members.
 Simply stick those pictures on a tree that your kids have drawn and you are good.

 I love this idea because kids start to recognize family members who live far away and have maybe never met.
 Plus, it’s a great opportunity for some conversations about your family’s values and background!